Last updated on October 6th, 2022 at 11:20 am

 This is another reason it pays to get a dehumidifier.
 Bugs, in general, prefer a more humid environment (see the entire state of Florida for an example!).
 If you can keep the humidity level low in your gym, you’ll do a lot to discourage the little nuisances from going there in the first place.

 The fix is simple.
-Move these things to another, more well ventilated area for storage.
+Move these things to another, more well-ventilated area for storage.
 Get them out of your gym completely (in other words, don’t just move them to the other side of the garage or basement).
 Your lungs and health will thank you!

 Dust and Allergens

-If you keep your gym where you keep your car, lawnmower, trimmer, or other gas powered items, you are causing a problem for yourself.
-It’s simply not safe to workout where you can smell gas fumes.
+If you keep your gym where you keep your car, lawnmower, trimmer, or other gas-powered items, you are causing a problem for yourself.
+It’s simply not safe to work out where you can smell gas fumes.

 For those of us that have our gym in an unused portion of the garage, this could cause an issue.
-At the very least, don’t keep the gas can for the lawn mower in there.
+At the very least, don’t keep the gas can for the lawnmower in there.
 Your car, if it’s a relatively new model, should be fine.
 If you simply don’t have anywhere else to put this stuff, I would highly recommend opening the door and airing out the garage prior to working out.
 This is serious business and gas fumes really should be avoided at all costs!